• Home

 Spring’s weather is really beautiful because (most) of the season, it’s around 60-70 degrees.
 The only downside of traveling to Las Vegas in the Spring is that the weather changes often.
 Some days it’s beautiful and sunny, and other days we’re in the middle of a hurricane.

-But hey, you are coming to Las Vegas to gamble, so why not gamble on the weather too, am I right!?
+But hey, you are coming to Las Vegas to gamble, especially since the sports betting Canada laws are so frustrating, so why not gamble on the weather too, am I right!?

 Summer